juice-shop/pwning-juice-shop/appendix/solutions.md

     providing any valid `Authorization Bearer` token (even one of a self-registered user).

-### :warning: Log in with MC SafeSearch's original user credentials
+### Log in with MC SafeSearch's original user credentials

 1. Reading the hints for this challenge or googling "MC SafeSearch" will eventually bring the music video